joshbutch/joshbutch.github.io/README.md

 __Overview:__  Part one will develop and train a CNN to identify a particular set of brand logos from a live video feed.
 Detection of an object by the CNN will display an appropriate advertisement on a display screen (a.k.a. billboard.)
 A practical application for this technology is real-time target marketing in public places (i.e. bus stops, sporting events, concerts, busy shopping districts, etc.)  In part two of the practicum I will scale out my model to perform what I'm calling "passive-direct target marketing" (name is still under consideration.)<br>

-If you have any questions please email: jbutch@regis.edu
+I want to help computers see the world as humans see it, and hopefully from that gain a deeper understanding of who we are through their "eyes" -  If you have any questions please email: jbutch@regis.edu or josh.butch@gmail.com

 ***